dfeng/notes/text-recognition.md

 ### Upper/Lower Case

 There are fonts out there where lower and upper-case only differ by size/scale (technically if we knew line-height then we could differentiate, but we rarely do).
 Interestingly, this means we should be:

  - globally scale-invariant (font-size invariant)
  - locally scale-sensitive (upper/lower-case)

 Actually, we (and most recognition techniques) solve the first by normalizing the size of the input.
 Thus, in terms of the *recognition* part, we don't need any scale-invariance (the *detection* part should still have invariance since scaling doesn't solve the problem there).

 ### Character Classes

-Inspired (somewhat) by the way FasterRCNN works (first predict *objectness*, then predict the class), I think it might make sense to inject some additional inductive bias into the character classes themselves.ff
+Inspired (somewhat) by the way FasterRCNN works (first predict *objectness*, then predict the class), I think it might make sense to inject some additional inductive bias into the character classes themselves.

 Firstly, we should distinguish between the three broad categories of characters: alphabet, numeric, symbols.
 The main reason for this is because the signature of their presence in a "word" gives lots of information about what kind of "word" we're looking at.
+For instance, if you have numbers interspersed with characters, then most likely you're dealing with a symbol, in which case you should assume all characters are independent.
+On the other hand, if you have a bunch of characters, then we might want to assume things like capitals really only happen at the beginning of words.

 ### Ambiguous Cases